alangunning/doc-ai-analysis-starter/README.md

    python scripts/validate.py data/sec-form-8k/apple-sec-8-k.pdf data/sec-form-8k/apple-sec-8-k.pdf.converted.md
    ```

-   The validation script uploads both files with OpenAI's Responses API because
+   The validation script relies on the reusable helpers in
-   GitHub Models do not yet support file inputs.
-Set `OPENAI_API_KEY` and the
+   `doc_ai.openai` to upload local files or reference remote URLs.
+Large
+   inputs automatically switch from the standard `/v1/files` endpoint to the
+   resumable `/v1/uploads` service before calling the Responses API.
+Set
-   base URL to `https://api.openai.com/v1` to handle very long documents without
+   `OPENAI_API_KEY` and the base URL to `https://api.openai.com/v1` to handle
-   running into token limits.
-For a more cost‑efficient run, specify a smaller
+   very long documents without running into token limits.
+For a more
-   model such as `gpt-4o-mini` with `--model`, or split oversized documents into
+   cost‑efficient run, specify a smaller model such as `gpt-4o-mini` with
-   chunks and validate them individually.
+   `--model`, or split oversized documents into chunks and validate them
+   individually.

    Or run the whole pipeline in one go with the orchestrator CLI: